Code-Institute-Submissions/kboa_ecommerce_store-2/README.md

 # KBOA Foods
-KBOA Foods is an ecommerce foodstore in Gbagada Lagos Nigeria.
+KBOA Foods is a Business to Consumer (B2C) E-commerce Application Foodstore in Gbagada Lagos Nigeria.
 The web application was built for ease of shopping from anywhere and the items delivered to the client's location.
-The store is a full fledge ecommerce application that has been integrated with AWS and Stripe for payment details to conclude its transaction.
+The store is a full fledge ecommerce application that uses a single payment form.
+It has been integrated with AWS and Stripe for payment details to conclude its transaction.

 <p> Users with the weblink can shop from the website </p>
 <p> Only registered users have access to crud functionalities on the application </p>